 There are different ways in which credit card fraud might be committed.
 Some of the most common include:

-- Skimming or cloning – this is when the information held on the card’s magnetic strip is duplicated without the owner’s knowledge.
+- This is when the information held on the card’s magnetic strip is duplicated without the owner’s knowledge.
 Usually, this occurs when someone inserts their card into a PIN entry device.
 The device copies the information on the magnetic strip and records the PIN number when it is punched in.
 These details can be used to clone a credit card.

-- Card trapping – this is similar to skimming, but the owner’s card is trapped within a modified ATM machine.
+- This is similar to skimming, but the owner’s card is trapped within a modified ATM machine.
 The PIN is either observed or recorded using a special device.
 The credit or debit card is later retrieved and can be used to make purchases.

-- Internet fraud – this covers other types of internet fraud.
+- This covers other types of internet fraud.
 Often, the credit card owner makes a purchase online, during which the credit card details are stolen.
 False websites have also been created, whereby people pay for a product that does not exist, during which their credit card details are obtained.

-- Lost or stolen cards – this is when a credit card has been lost or stolen and is used to purchase items online or in-store.
+- This is when a credit card has been lost or stolen and is used to purchase items online or in-store.
 Contactless payments have enabled greater use of stolen credits in-store because a PIN is not needed.

 What happens if I am accused of credit card fraud?